Ap1402/Ap1402/README.md

 ## What I've done recently?:
 Currently I'm finishing my doctor's appointment system API, my next step is integrating an email notification with this API.
-A couple of days ago, I finished a React Course that I've been taking last months and also working with a friend on a Typescript API for a Forum, although is only for fun.
+A couple of days ago, I finished a React Course that I've been taking last months and also worked with a friend on a Typescript API for a Forum, although is only for fun.
 I'm also taking care of a Plesk integrated VPS while I'm learning how to deploy dockerized applications (in this case, Odoo).

 ## What I'm currently interested in?: